Part 1 – Emsi Skills: Our Vision

 Analyze internal job postings and candidate data

 College graduates are a prime talent pool.
 Since no student has the same educational experience, their skills are unique, regardless of their degree.
-Skills give you a granular look at what graduates can actually , not just what you think they can do based on the programs they completed.
+Skills give you a granular look at what graduates can actually do, not just what you think they can do based on the programs they completed.

 When you need to fill a job posting, time is of the essence.
 Emsi’s College Analyst cuts to the chase by matching employees quickly to jobs based on skills.
 By understanding the skills needed to do a specific job, you can create pathways to that position for employees from diverse educational and experiential backgrounds.